tap3edit/indef2def/README.md

 # indef2def
-Converts ASN.1 files with indefinite length into definite length
+converts a ASN.1 file with indefinite length into a one with definite length.
+Someitmes you might expierence problems trying to deal with ASN.1 indefinite length files, so this tool will help work around the problem.